DeAngelo Willingham

-DeAngelo Lamond Willingham (born January 15, 1987) is a former American football cornerback for the Virginia Destroyers of the United Football League.
+DeAngelo Lamond Willingham (born January 15, 1987) is an American former football cornerback for the Virginia Destroyers of the United Football League (UFL).
 He was signed by the Tampa Bay Buccaneers as an undrafted free agent in 2009.
 He played college football at Tennessee.

 Willingham was also a member of the Dallas Cowboys, Seattle Seahawks, Cincinnati Bengals, and New England Patriots.

-Early years
+Early life

 Willingham attended Calhoun County High School in St. Matthews, South Carolina, where he was a three-year starter at defensive back, wide receiver, and kick returner.
 He was a PrepStar All-American selection in 2004.
 He also played basketball, where he was a three-year starter at guard.
 In track and field, Willingham was a regional finalist in the 4 × 100 meter relay.

 College career

 Junior college

 Following high school, Willingham attended the College of the Desert in Palm Desert, California, where he was a two-year starter at cornerback.
 He was a two-time all-conference selection.
 As a freshman, he had three interceptions, while as a sophomore he had five interceptions and one forced fumble.